Naval Air Development Center Warminster

 Naval Air Warfare Center (NAWC) Warminster

-Current Site StatusThe U.S. Navy has completed all cleanup activities at the site.
-In addition, groundwater remedies, which include pumping and treatment of groundwater in three areas, have been demonstrated by the Navy to be operating properly and successfully.
-The completion of all of this work has cleared the entire base for transfer to the private sector per the Base Realignment and Closure Act.
+Current Site StatusThe U.S. Navy is currently investigating perfluorinated chemicals (PFCs) in groundwater both on the former Navy property and at nearby residential wells.
+In addition, groundwater remedies for volatile organic compound (VOC) contamination, which include pumping and treatment of groundwater in three areas, have been demonstrated by the Navy to be operating properly and successfully.
+The majority of the former Navy property has been transferred to the private sector per the Base Realignment and Closure Act.

 NPL Listing HistoryProposed Date: 06/10/86